This accessibility statement applies to the Lawley and Overdale Parish Council (LOPC) website, on the https://lawleyoverdale-pc.gov.uk/ domain.

 Preparation of this accessibility statement

 We tested all of main pages, such as the homepage and governance sections, and a sampling of news articles.
-We used accessibility tools such as Siteimprove Accessibility Checker, WCAG Luminosity Contrast Ratio Analyzer (to test contrast ratios), HeadingsMap (to test heading structure), and ChromeVox (to test compatibility with screen readers) to test how the site performed for people with impairments.
+We used accessibility tools such as WAVE Evaluation Tool, WCAG Luminosity Contrast Ratio Analyzer (to test contrast ratios), HeadingsMap (to test heading structure), and ChromeVox (to test compatibility with screen readers) to test how the site performed for people with impairments.